AmazeeLabs/silverback-mono/docs/development/workflow.md

     * Example configuration in `config`.
 6. Apply the pull request as a patch in your projects `composer.json`.
 7. If there are dependency changes, you have to add them temporarily to your project's `composer.json`.
-Composer patches can't affect dependencies since they are collecteded before patches are applied.
+Composer patches can't affect dependencies since they are collected before patches are applied.

 ## Working on dependencies